xinyu-dev/NeMo-Skills/docs/releases/openreasoning/dataset.md

 # Dataset construction

+!!! note

+    This page has instructions for how to re-generate datasets from scratch.
+If you just want to download existing data that we released, you can use the scripts in the [training documentation](./training.md#download-data-and-convert-to-sft-format).

 Here are the commands you can run to re-create our synthetic dataset.
 We assume you have `/workspace` defined in your [cluster config](../../basics/cluster-configs.md) and are running commands with a Slurm config.
 Change all commands accordingly if running locally or using different paths.